-GOAL OBJECTIVE ACTIVITY TIN MEFRA ME RESPONSIBLE DEPARTMENT ESTIMATED BUDGET REQUIRED 2025 2026 2027 2028 2029 DEI ARTIMERT waste management obtain approval for reallocation of existing / appointment of new staff.
-Objective 2: Ensure the availability of a sufficient budget for landfill extension, or rehabilitation and closure potential landfill extension, or rehabilitation and closure.
+GOAL OBJECTIVE ACTIVITY TIN IEFRA ME RESPONSIBLE DEPARTMENT ESTIMATED BUDGET 2025 2026 2027 2028 2029 DEFARIMENT REQUIRED waste management obtain approval for reallocation of existing / appointment of new staff.
+Objective 2: Ensure the availability of a sufficient budget for landfill extension, or rehabilitation and closure Set up a budgeting plan for the potential landfill extension, or rehabilitation and closure.
 LM Internal expenditure as determined by operations.
 Objective 3: Waste awareness budget Set up a budget for awareness campaigns on an annual basis.
-LM, DM & Province Internal expenditure as
+LM, DM & Province Internal expenditure as forestry, faheries & the environment DOCUMENT TITLE: IWMP MAKANA terrate of source and a DOC NO: MC.DFFE.IWMPs.2024

-GOAL OBJECTIVE ACTIVITY TIN MEFRA ME RESPONSIBLE DEPARTMENT ESTIMATED BUDGET REQUIRED 2025 2026 2027 2028 2029 DEI ARTIMEIRI determined by operations.
+GOAL OBJECTIVE ACTIVITY TIN IEFRA ME RESPONSIBLE ESTIMATED BUDGET 2025 2026 2027 2028 2029 REQUIRED determined by operations.
 Objective 4: Ensure a sound budget for integrated waste management planning.
-Ensure that the municinal LM, DM, Province & National R400 000 Goal 6: Improve regulatory compliance Objective 1: Review and develop appropriate waste management by- Approve, publish, and enforce the by-laws.
-LM R75 000
+Review the Municipality IWMP Ensure that the municipal council approve the IWMP and that the approved IWMP is endorsed.
+Ensure that the endorsed IWMP is included in the IWMP LM, DM, Province & National R400 000 Goal 6: Improve regulatory compliance Objective 1: Review and develop appropriate waste management by- Approve, publish, and enforce the by-laws.
+LM R75 000 forestry, faberies & the environment DOCUMENT TITLE: IWMP MAKANA terrate of accurate DOC NO: MC.DFFE.IWMPs.2024

-GOAL OBJECTIVE ACTIVITY TIMEFRAME RESPONSIBLE DEPARTMENT ESTIMATED BUDGET 2025 2026 2027 2028 2029 DEI ARTIMERT REQUIRED laws based on proposed new circumstances Objective 2: Improve management and maintenance of the landfill.
+GOAL OBJECTIVE ACTIVITY TIMEFRAME RESPONSIBLE ESTIMATED 2025 2026 2027 2028 2029 DEFARTMENT REQUIRED laws based on proposed new circumstances Objective 2: Improve management and maintenance of the landfill.
 Source a sustainable resource for cover material.
 Procure and install a weighbridge at the landfill.
 Acquire the necessary yellow fleet; -TLB, -Bulldozer LM & Province Human Resources and Internal Expenditure.
-R3 000 000 and MIG -R1 900 000 and MIG -R1 500 000 and MIG
+R3 000 000 and MIG -R1 900 000 and MIG -R1 500 000 and MIG forestry, faberies & the environment DOCUMENT TITLE: IWMP MAKANA terrate of accurate DOC NO: MC.DFFE.IWMPs.2024

+GOAL OBJECTIVE ACTIVITY TIMEFRAME

+2025 2026 2027 2028 2029 DEFACIMENT REQUIRED

+-Tipper Truck -R 2 500 000

+-Compactor Truck -R11 000 000 and MIG

-GOAL OBJECTIVE ACTIVITY ACTIVITY TIMEFRAME RESPONSIBLE DEPARTMENT 2025 2026 2027 2028 2029 DEI ARTIMEIRI REQUIRED -Tipper Truck -Compactor Truck Install a gate at Alicedale WDF.
+Install a gate at Alicedale WDF.
+R15 000

 Upgrade fence at Riebeek East and Alicedale WDFs.
+R100 000

 Construction of sanitation facility at Riebeek East and Alicedale WDF.
+R400 000

-Install a lockable gate at Alicedale WDF Install Notice boards at Riebeek East and Alicedale -R 2 500 000 -R11 000 000 and MIG R15 000 R100 000 R400 000 R20 000 R30 000 WDF
+Install a lockable gate at Alicedale WDF R20 000

+Install Notice boards at Riebeek East and Alicedale WDF R30 000

-GOAL OBJECTIVE ACTIVITY TIN MEFRA ME RESPONSIBLE DEPARTMENT ESTIMATED BUDGET REQUIRED 2025 2026 2027 2028 2029 DEI ARTIMERT external landfill audits as per landfill landfill audits per the respective WML conditions.
+GOAL OBJECTIVE ACTIVITY 2025 2026 2027 2028 2029 DEFARTMENT REQUIRED Objective 3: Conduct external landfill audits as per landfill licence requirements and implement remedial actions by a schedule approved by both the municipality as well as the regulating authority Appoint a competent service provider to conduct external landfill audits per the respective WML conditions.
 LM & DM R50 000 per audit.
 Goal 7: Improve waste Objective 1: Logging of waste volumes Keep logs of all waste volumes and types that enter and are disposed of at the landfills.
+LM Human Resources forestry, faberies & the environment DOCUMENT TITLE: IWMP MAKANA terrate of access of the terrate DOC NO: MC.DFFE.IWMPs.2024

+GOAL OBJECTIVE ACTIVITY TIMEFRAME 2025 2026 2027 2028 2029 REQUIRED information management Objective 2: Updating SAWIS All waste data must be uploaded onto SAWIS quarterly.
+LM Human Resources Objective 3: Develop an industry waste database with regular and accurate data reporting.
+Compile a database of all major industry waste generators in the MLM.
+This database must be updated monthly with the new waste volumes and types generated.
 LM Human Resources

-GOAL OBJECTIVE ACTIVITY TIN MEFRA ME RESPONSIBLE DEPARTMENT ESTIMATED BUDGET 2025 2026 2027 2028 2029 REQUIRED information management Objective 2: Updating SAWIS All waste data must be uploaded onto SAWIS quarterly.
-LM Human Resources Objective 3: Develop an industry waste database with regular and accurate data reporting. major industry waste generators in the MLM.
-This LM Human Resources